openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 * `status` claim MUST be present as defined in draft-terbu-sd-jwt-vc/draft-looker-jwt-cwt-status-list
 * For Cryptographic Holder Binding, HB-JWT MUST be supported as defined in [@!I-D.ietf-oauth-selective-disclosure-jwt].

 Further claims, either registered or private JWT claims, can be added to the credential as required by the respective credential type, or determined by the Issuer or the Holder.
-All claims that are not understood by implementations MUST be ignored, as defined in section 4, RFC 7519.
+All claims that are not understood by implementations MUST be ignored, as defined in section 4, [@!RFC7519].

-Note: If there is a requirement to communicate information about the verification status and identity assurance data of the claims about the subject, the syntax defined by [OIDF.ida] SHOULD be used.
+Note: If there is a requirement to communicate information about the verification status and identity assurance data of the claims about the subject, the syntax defined by @!OIDF.ekyc-ida SHOULD be used.
 It is up to each jurisdiction and ecosystem, whether to require it to the implementers of this profile.

 Note: If there is a requirement to provide Subject’s identifier assigned and maintained by the Issuer, `sub` claim MAY be used.
 There is no requirement for a binding to exist between `sub` and `cnf` claims.
-See section X in [@!I-D.draft-terbu-sd-jwt-vc] for implementation considerations.
+See section X in @!I-D.draft-terbu-sd-jwt-vc for implementation considerations.

 Note: Currently this profile only supports presentation of credentials with cryptographic Holder Binding: holder signature is required to bind presentation to a particular transaction and audience.
 This is planned to be expanded, once OpenID for Verifiable Credentials adds support for other forms of Holder Binding.
 See https://bitbucket.org/openid/connect/issues/1537/presenting-vc-without-a-vp-using-openid4vp